dljsjr/RK4Benchmark/README.md

 ## Requirements/Dependencies

-Requires OS X, a modern GHC (7.6 or higher), and [cabal-dev](http://hackage.haskell.org/package/cabal-dev).
+Requires OS X, a modern GHC (7.6 or higher)/Haskell Platform, and Cabal/cabal-install >= 1.18.0 (project is built around the new cabal sandbox).

 ## Building

+`cd` in to the `hsrc` directory, run `cabal sandbox init`.

-Make sure `buildAll.sh` is executable, and then run it.
-It will use cabal-dev to pull in stream-fusion and criterion in to the sandbox and then build the binary for the benchmark, which will be under `hsrc/cabal-dev/bin`.
+Go back to the main project directory, make sure `buildAll.sh` is executable, and then run it.
+It will use cabal to pull in stream-fusion and criterion in to the sandbox and then build the binary for the benchmark, which will be under `hsrc/.cabal-sandbox/bin`.

 It will also build the C benchmark, which will be under `csrc/`.